lego12239/finsum.tcl/README.md

 ===========

 parse routine parses SUM(in a fractional form) and returns integer representation for this value that will be used for later calculations.
+Leading and trailing spaces are removed.
 The function args are:
 SUM  - a sum(in a fractional form) to convert
 FPDQ - a fractional part digits quantity to be returned(2 by default)